collapse allexpand all

 Graduate School of Business Administration (GSBA)

 - BUSINESS (GRADUATE) - Business students may register using USC Web Registration. - Non-business students may register for graduate business electives subject to the following restrictions: (1) proof of undergraduate degree; (2) minimum graduate GPA of 3.2; (3) maximum of 12 units of graduate business courses; and (4) prerequisites completed.
-All graduate applications and forms are available in HOH103,(213) 740-5424, email: firstname.lastname@example.org.
+All graduate applications and forms are available by contacting (213)740-5424 email: email@example.com.
 For complete list of Business registration policies, visit www.marshall.usc.edu/registrationpolicies.

 An overview of concepts, tools and principles of business management to develop a general management point of view.
 Open only to non-business graduate students.